znicholls/netcdf-scm/docs/source/development.rst

 #. ``make publish-on-testpypi``
 #.
 Go to `test PyPI <https://test.pypi.org/project/netcdf-scm/>`_ and check that the new release is as intended.
 If it isn't, stop and debug.
 #.
-Test the install with ``make test-testpypi-install`` (a pip only install will throw warnings about Iris not being installed, that's how it should be).
+Test the install with ``make test-testpypi-install`` (a pip only install might throw warnings about Iris not being installed, that's fine).
 #. ``make publish-on-pypi``
 #.
 Go to `NetCDF-SCM's PyPI`_ and check that the new release is as intended.
 #.
 Test the install with ``make test-pypi-install``